 Together we can break down barriers and stigmas around hearing loss.
 Look out for tweets from @HearingLikeMe throughout the day and tag us on your posts as well!

-Phonak hEARo, Angie is a Marketing and PR Officer for a UK charity.
-She is also a freelance journalist and copywriter.
+Phonak hEARo, Angie is a freelance journalist and content writer.
 Angie was diagnosed with Otosclerosis in her right ear at the age of 30.
 In 2011, she suffered sudden profound hearing loss in her left ear.
-She now uses a Phonak CROS II with a Phonak Audéo V hearing aid.
-You can follow Angie’s international discussion group #HearingLossHour on Twitter @hearinglosshour.
+She uses a Phonak CROS II with a Phonak Audéo V hearing aid.
+You can follow Angie on Twitter @hearinglosshour and join in #HearingLossHour on the first Tuesday of the month.